 The painter is best known for his posters and works delving into the Paris demi-monde, and at the museum you’ll see how Lautrec developed his artworks from pencil sketches into completed paintings.

-The museum is near the house where Toulouse-Lautrec was born, and also features works by his contemporaries such as Degas, Matisse and Rodin.
+The museum is located near the house where Toulouse-Lautrec was born and also features works by his contemporaries such as Degas, Matisse and Rodin.

-While you’re here in Albi, visit the massive Gothic cathedral Ste Cecile, next to the museum, and take a walk through the town’s narrow medieval streets.
+While in Albi, be sure to visit the massive Gothic cathedral, Ste Cecile, next to the museum, and take a walk through the town’s narrow medieval streets.

-Albi is 70 kilometers (44 miles) north-east of Toulouse.
-The city is linked to Toulouse by the A68 highway and regular trains; the rail journey takes around 1 hour.
+Albi is 44 miles (70 km) northeast of Toulouse.
+The city is linked to Toulouse by the A68 highway and regular trains; the rail journey takes about one hour.

 Enjoy a cultural experience and wine tasting in two notable towns just outside of Toulouse on this private half-day trip to Albi and Gaillac.
 In Albi, explore ...
 Read more

 Duration: 6 hours 30 minutes (approx.)